 Similar event the other side of the planet

-A similar event it is called Naga Fireballs.
+A similar event is called Naga Fireballs.
 Also known as Mekong lights, and “bung fai paya nak” by the locals, is a phenomenon said to be often seen on the Mekong River at Luang Prabang in Laos.

 The number of fireballs reported varies between tens and thousands per night.